Devender-008/Color-Styling/README.md

 ## Website

-Here's a preview of what the project:
+Here's a preview of the project:

 [website](https://devender-008.github.io/Color-Styling/)